-Prerequisite: Spanish III Final Grade B- or better and/or teacher recommendation ECE Spanish is designed to prepare students who have chosen to develop their proficiency in Spanish at the college level and have demonstrated a high level of competence in the four communicative skills.
+Prerequisite: Spanish III Final Grade B- or better and/or teacher recommendation

+ECE Spanish is designed to prepare students who have chosen to develop their proficiency in Spanish at the college level and have demonstrated a high level of competence in the four communicative skills.
 The content will include but not be limited to that determined by UConn.
 This course stresses active use of contemporary Spanish and literary analysis.
-Students taking this course must take the corresponding national Advanced Placement Exam in May.

-Please note that there is a fee set by the College Board and UConn for students taking this course.
+Please note that there is a fee set by UConn for students taking this course.